isomerpages/moe-woodgrovepri/_wow/What's On @ Woodgrove.md

 nurture talents and passion.
 Not perfect but definitely excellent, such imperfection makes excellence.
-We would like to thank all the parents who have supported the performance and everyone who have enabled our Woodgrovians to SOAR(Seizing Opportuntiy Aspiration so that they can shine even brighter.
+We would like to thank all the parents who have supported the performance and everyone who have enabled our Woodgrovians to SOAR(Seizing Opportunity Aspiration Resilience) so that they can shine even brighter.
 Even bringing the many CCA groups to watch in itself is a great learning opportunity.
 An appreciative member of the public wrote in to us to commend the performers for their effort in preparing for this concert, showing great resilience despite minor hiccups and were fully committed to completing their performances.
 She was full of praise for our student ushers, though not the stars of the show, were warm and welcoming.
 They had given her a wonderful first impression of the school.</p>
 <p>The NLB Organising Team said that it was a good &amp; interactive performance.
 Even the rain did not dampen our spirit!</p>
 <p>Much thanks goes to the many who came by to join in the fun &amp; support